 - sporadic CJD arises without a known cause (74% – 90% of cases)

 - CJD can be caused by inheriting a genetic mutation (<15% of cases)

 - acquired CJD can be transferred by exposure (<6%)[ref][ref]

 Acquired prion disease usually comes from eating an infected animal (e.g. mad cow disease) or from a blood donation or dura matter graft from an infected person.
 (CDC info on CJD)

-Brain matter that is infected with prions cannot be rendered safe by normal means.
-Prions are not destroyed by cooking or by disinfectants.
+Brain matter infected with prions cannot be rendered safe by normal means.
+Cooking and disinfectants do not destroy the prions.
 There are measures in place that render medical equipment safe after possible prion exposure, which has almost eliminated the transfer of prion disease through surgery.

-And all of this is caused by a protein that is simply misfolded…
+And all of this by a misfolded protein…